 Follow these steps to keep your feet healthy:

 - apply topical antibiotic cream to cuts

 - inspect your feet for wounds or ulcers

-See your doctor if a sore on your foot doesn’t heal or worsens.
+See a doctor if a sore on your foot doesn’t heal or worsens.

 In severe cases of PAD, medication and lifestyle changes may not improve your condition.
-If so, your doctor may recommend surgery to help restore proper blood flow to a blocked artery.
+If so, a doctor may recommend surgery to help restore proper blood flow to a blocked artery.